rmastand/rmastand.github.io/about.md

 A(n almost) complete list of my papers can be found at my [Inspire HEP](https://inspirehep.net/authors/2150193?ui-citation-summary=true).
 The code from all my papers can be found at my [GitHub](https://github.com/rmastand?tab=repositories).

-You can contact me at rmastand at berkeley dot edu
+You can contact me at rmastand at uchicago dot edu